-- 1. The ratification and denunciation of international agreements by the Republic of Albania is done by law when they involve: - a. territory, peace, alliances, political and military issues; - b. human rights and freedoms, and obligations of citizens as provided in the Constitution; - c. the membership of the Republic of Albania in international organizations; - ç. the assumption of financial obligations by the Republic of Albania; - d. the approval, amendment or repeal of laws. - 2.
+- International organizations - human rights and freedoms, and obligations of citizens as provided in the Constitution; - c. the membership of the Republic of Albania in international organizations; - d. the assumption of financial obligations by the Republic of Albania; - e. the approval, amendment or repeal of laws. - 2.
 The Assembly may, by a majority of all its members, ratify other international agreements that are not contemplated in paragraph 1 of this article. - 3.
 The Prime Minister notifies the Assembly whenever the Council of Ministers signs an international agreement that is not ratified by law. - 4.
 The principles and procedures for ratification and denunciation of international agreements are provided by law.